Karmabunny/sprout3/README.md

 * PHP 5.5 or later

-* A web server, e.g. Apache or Nginx
+* A web server, e.g. Apache or nginx

 * MySQL 5.1 or later